untitaker/in-app-browser-framebreaker/README.md

 7. Browse to the above link.
 8. Tap the "Break out" button and see how the website re-opens in hopefully the native browser.

+## Caveats

+* You may get prompts when clicking "Break me".
+Certainly on iOS, and perhaps also on certain Android versions.

 ## TODO

 * Detect in-app browsers, i.e. don't rely on button-press